dotnet/runtime/docs/design/features/objc-interop.md

 ## Application Model

 The application model that has been defined by the existing Xamarin scenarios contains multiple layers for consideration.
 Xamarin applications begin as a C/Objective-C based binary.
 From there the Mono runtime is activated, types registered with the Objective-C runtime, and the .NET "main" entered.
+This model supports a comprehensive solution for .NET to be an Objective-C application.
+Depending on the desired supported scenarios the early hosting may not be needed.

 ### Hosting <a name="hosting"></a>